Drone944/TerminalTrolly/README.md

 ## **Optional Features**

 - Add a category field (e.g., sneakers, boots) or a brand name field (e.g., Nike, Adidas).
-Implement a 'search' command to display shoes belonging to a selected category or brand.

-## Gear up to unleash your creativity and bring this terminal to life!
+- Implement a 'search' command to display shoes belonging to a selected category or brand.